 - You can even use some Pillsbury biscuits if you do not have time to make buttermilk biscuits.
 The Pillsbury biscuits will cost about 6 cents more than our homemade biscuits, but they won’t taste as good!

-- If you don’t have any of our Bulk Instant Pot Shredded Chicken on had in the freezer, then you can use canned chicken or rotisserie chicken.
+- If you don’t have any of our Bulk Instant Pot Shredded Chicken on had in the freezer, you can use canned chicken or rotisserie chicken.

 - Instead of the peas, carrots, corn, and string beans frozen mixture that this recipe calls for, you can use just peas and carrots.